 - MIDIR: Diode laser, quantum cascade laser, interband cascade laser, lead-salt laser, and frequency comb laser system

 - Spectral range: 300 nm to 20 µm

 - CW and pulsed laser

-Langmuir probe for temperal-resolution determination of electron energy distribution function, average energy of electrons, plasma densities, plasma potential and floating potential
+- Langmuir probe for time-resolved determination of the electron energy distribution function, the average energy of electrons, plasma densities, the plasma potential, and the floating potential

 - Synchronized ICCD and streak camera measurements in combination with fast electrical diagnostics (U, I, Q, E) for the analysis of breakdown processes in DBE and spark discharges